 Adults - $5

 We are a Blue Star Museum.
-We offer free admission to active-duty military with ID and up to five family members.
+We offer free admission to active-duty military personnel with valid identification and up to five accompanying family members.
 The program generally runs from late May through the first week of September.
 Please follow us on social media for updates.

 Self-Guided Tours

 The CSS Neuse Museum is set up to be self-guided.
-However, we now offer an audio tour, which you can download on Google Play and the App Store for FREE!
+However, we now offer an audio tour, which you can download for free on Google Play and the App Store.
 Please search for CSS Neuse Museum Tours.
-We have WIFI available, but you will not need WIFI once you download the content.
-The audio tour includes tours for children and adults, a scavenger hunt, additional video content, and quiz questions in various sections of the audio tour.
+We do have guest WIFI available.

 Guided Tours

 Guided tours of the CSS Neuse Museum and the Governor Richard Caswell Memorial are available upon request.
 We ask that groups make reservations in advance by calling 252-526-9600, ext.
 222 or 221.
-Adult groups are $3 per person, and student groups are $1 per person (activity fee).
+Adult groups are $3 per person.

 Please choose one of the options below for your guided tour:

-First Floor Tour - Learn about the significance of Kinston during the Civil War.
-Visitors will get to view the remains of the CSS Neuse, delve deeper into the ship's history by learning about the crew who served on board, see the artifacts recovered from the remains, and hear about its role in the war.
-Additionally, you will learn what happened to the ship at the war's end.
+First Floor Tour - Discover the importance of Kinston during the Civil War.
+Visitors can view the remains of the CSS Neuse, explore its history by learning about the crew who served on it, see artifacts recovered from the wreckage, and hear about its role in the conflict.
+Additionally, you will find out what happened to the ship at the end of the war.
 (Approximate length: 45-60 minutes)

 Group Reservations